raheelahmad/objective-c-style-guide/README.md

 ## Singletons

+Don't write them.
+In case someone holds a gun to your head:

 Singleton objects should use a thread-safe pattern for creating their shared instance.

 ```objc
 + (instancetype)sharedInstance {
    static id sharedInstance = nil;